Our Services

 Published on: 2/24/2026

-Sharp, cramping abdominal pain often comes from colon spasms due to IBS, gas, or constipation, but infections, IBD, diverticulitis, or a rare obstruction can also cause it and warrant urgent care if you have fever, bleeding, severe constant pain, vomiting, or cannot pass gas.
+Sharp, cramping abdominal pain is most often caused by colon spasms linked to IBS, gas, or constipation.
+Less commonly, it may stem from infections, inflammatory bowel disease (IBD), diverticulitis, or a bowel obstruction.
+Seek urgent care if you experience fever, rectal bleeding, severe or constant pain, vomiting, or inability to pass gas.

 The good news: colon spasms are common and often manageable.